Florence to Rome - Self Guided

 Local Travel

-Upon arrival at Fiumicino, you can choose either the Leonardo Express, a regional train that will take you to center city Rome or a high-speed Alta Velocità (AV) train.
-The AV train is ideal if you’re not planning to spend any time in Rome and want to get straight on to Florence from the airport.
-There are two departures per day, one at 11:08 am and the other at 3:08 pm.
-These trains do stop in Rome but there is no need to change trains.
-Travel time is 2 1/2 hours.
-You can also take the regional train but a change of trains will be necessary in Rome.
-If you fly to Florence, a taxi from Florence airport to your first hotel will cost approximately € 20.
-We will send you detailed instructions on how to arrive to your first hotel with your final travel information.
+Upon arrival at Fiumicino, you can choose either the Leonardo Express, a regional train that will take you to central Rome, or a high-speed Alta Velocità (AV) train.
+The AV train is ideal if you’re not planning to spend any time in Rome and want to get straight to Florence from the airport.
+There are several departures per day.
+These trains do stop in Rome, but there is no need to change trains.
+Travel time is 2.5 hours.
+You can also take the regional train, but a change of trains will be necessary in Rome.
+If you fly to Florence, a taxi from Florence airport, we will send you detailed instructions on how to arrive at your first hotel with your final travel information.

 Climate